 The prevalence of ameloblastic ﬁbro-odontoma is in the range of 0–3.4% within odontogenic tumours among different regions.

 Clinical presentation is with painless swelling, usually along the posterior maxilla or mandible, and delayed tooth eruption in the affected region.

-Ameloblastic ﬁbro-odontoma is classified into benign tumours with odontogenic epithelium with odontogenic ectomesenchyme and with or without hard tissue formation according to 2005 WHO classification of odontogenic tumours.
+Ameloblastic ﬁbro-odontoma is classified into benign tumours with odontogenic epithelium with odontogenic ectomesenchyme, with or without hard tissue formation according to the 2005 WHO classification of odontogenic tumours.

 The tumour contains soft and hard tissue components, which resemble dental papilla and foci of enamel and dentin, respectively.

 Ameloblastic fibro-odontoma is usually a well-defined unilocular radiolucent mass having a variable amount of radiopaque material within it and is associated with the crown of an unerupted tooth/teeth.